Research

 Edited volumes

 • Ledeneva, Alena, Bratu, Roxana & Köker, Philipp.
 (Hrsg.)
 (2017).
 Innovations in Corruption Studies.
 Cambridge: MHRA.
-[Simultaneously published as a Special Issue in Slavonic and East European Review, 95(1)]
+[Simultaneously published as a Special Issue in Slavonic and East European Review, 95(1)] [publisher link]

 Textbooks